RUN-Collaborations/font-select-rcl/Readme.md

 For an example of where this is headed, see the "Set Font" dropdowns at [simple-usfm-alignment-prototype.netlify.app](https://simple-usfm-alignment-prototype.netlify.app/).

 # To Do
- * Add graphite-enabled fonts to dropdown when GraphiteCheck returns true
  * Make FontDropDown headless (not dependent on MUI)
  * Add woff/woff versions of some graphite-enabled fonts with version listed when GraphiteCheck return true
  * Further develop FontSize